emilyanncr/sqlmatev2/README.md

 <img src='https://i.imgur.com/iXwyVul.png' />
 There are some features that we think SQLMap should have.
 Like finding admin panel of the target, better hash cracking etc. If you think the same, SQLMate is for you.

+OG sqlmate has been archived.
+I enjoyed using the tool so I edited the sqlmate.py file to make it work with Python3.
+To keep the enviroment isolated -- cd to sqlmate python3 -m venv sqlmate source sqlmate/bin/activate
+The run pip install -r requirements.
+Run too by:
+pythone3 sqlmate.py
+If you get errors, feed the error to ChatGPT and following the troubleshooting steps.
 ## What it does?
 - Feed it a SQL injection dork via <b>--dork</b> option and it will find vulnerable sites for you.
 After that, it will try to find their admin panels and also try to bypass them with SQL queries.